GiorgosSevastakis/Academic-Coursework/Inverse_problems/Assignment_1/README.md

 # Inverse Problems – Assignment 1

-This repository contains my submission for **Assignment 1** from the *Inverse Problems* course (October 2023).
+This repository contains my submission for **Assignment 1** from the *Inverse Problems* course (April 2024).
 The task involves solving a **linear tomography problem** by analyzing the travel-time anomalies of acoustic waves passing through a subsurface medium.

 ---